Coyoacán: Parish of San Juan Bautista

+Museo Nacional de Culturas Populares

 Another landmark off the plazas is the Museo Nacional de Culturas Populares.
 The museum is located just off the Plaza del Centenario, and features mostly temporary exhibits related to popular or mass culture such as one related to lucha libre wrestling.
 The museum was created in 1982, to show the values and ways of live of the various modern cultural groups in Mexico.
 It has various halls, an auditorium and two courtyards in which are exhibitions, auditions, concerts, plays, recitals and craft workshops for children.

 The rest of the historic center and nearby neighborhoods are filled with homes built from the colonia era to the middle of the 20th century, many of which have been catalogued for their historic value.
 Many of these homes can be found one two of the historic center's oldest streets, the Calle de Higuera, which leads southeast away from the Parish of San Juan Miguel and to the La Concepción neighborhood and Calle Francisco Sosa, which leads away from the same area towards San Angel.
 Calle Francisco Sosa alone has 65 structures catalogued by INAH for their historic value.
 One of the most important of these structures is the Casa de Ordaz, located on Calle Francisco Sosa on the corner with the Plaza de Centenario.)
 It was long thought to have belonged to conquistador Diego de Ordaz, who died in 1532, but research has shown that it was built sometime in the 18th century.
 Remodeling work was authorized on the Casa de Ordaz in 2004 by the INAH, but complaint stated that the owner, Banamex, gutted the interior and exceeded the limits set for the work by INAH.
 However, the chronicler of the borough, Luis Everaert, stated that the only original part of the building was the facade, which was not changed.
 The house underwent modification in the 1930s.
 In the 1920s, it was a school for girls, the first in Coyoacán, In the 1930s, it was the Instituto Centroamericano, a middle school for boys.
 The Instituto Italiano de Cultura (Italian Cultural Institute) on Francisco Sosa Street is house in a structure built between the 17th and 18th centuries and remodeled in the 20th.
 This structure is an adobe and stone mansion with a flat red façade with Moorish style decorative features.
 It has an inner courtyard with a tile decorated fountain and a private altar.
 It houses the cultural offices of the Italian Embassy.
 The main house of the San Pedro Martír Hacienda is located off of Belisario Dominguez Street.
 The house is now divided into three independent parts, but they retain their original facades.
 In 1932, this house was where the Escuela de Pintura al Aire Libre (Open Air Painting School) was established, which was an important artistic movement.